 Professor Lee’s professional expertise includes Intelligent Transportation Systems (ITS), container port operations, aviation management, traffic simulation, transportation policy, regional and urban transportation planning, sustainable transportation and mobility.
 Professor Lee has published more than 250 referred journal papers, book chapters, books, and conference papers detailing his research activities.

-Lusofona University - Lisbon Portugal
+University Lusofona, Portugal

 Prof. Monteiro Figueira consults on many projects regarding mobility and transportation in Portugal, Angola, Mozambique and Macao and is the author of books and articles on highway design and transportation planning.
 He is currently involved in different projects in Africa (Angola and Mozambique) for governmental departments.